Garden designer Peter Dowdall on the best places to find unique pieces for your garden

 Buy secondhand

 The vintage/secondhand shopping scene has been transformed over the past ten years, not just in Dublin but around the country.
-Obviously if we reuse our own and others’ unwanted clothes, there are fewer items going to landfill.
+Obviously, if we reuse our own and others’ unwanted clothes, there are fewer items going to landfill.
 Plus, secondhand stores are small businesses, sometimes owned by charities, so your money, and unwanted clothes, are helping to support a charitable organisation or a small, local business.

 Choose natural fabrics

 Synthetic fibres shed microfibers into waterways and the ocean causing damage to our ecosystem; water is polluted and fish die.
-Choose natural fabrics, such as linen, wool and silk (Irish brand The Ethical Silk Company extracts silk from a cocoon after the moth has left, thereby doing no harm to it; the company also works only with Fairtrade tailoring units in India and donates 10 per cent of its profits to charity).
+Choose natural fabrics, such as linen, wool and silk (Irish brand The Ethical Silk Company extracts silk from a cocoon after the moth has left, thereby doing no harm to it; the company also works only with Fairtrade tailoring units in India and donates 10% of its profits to charity).
 Although these fabrics are more expensive than polyester and acrylic, they’re luxurious to wear.
 Once you begin investing in good quality fabrics, you’ll understand the old adage, “buy fewer but better”.

-Stick to the 30 wear rule
+Stick to the 30-wear rule

 It’s so easy to get sucked into buying something new for a last-minute event or a special Saturday night out.
 And there’s nothing wrong with that, but do consider whether you will wear the item 30 times or more.
 If not, is it worth spending money on and cluttering up your wardrobe with?
-The more you consider the 30 wear rule, the more sense it makes.
-The best buys are those that work for a variety of different occasions, and those that you know you can rely on day-to-day regardless of how you’re feeling.
+The more you consider the 30-wear rule, the more sense it makes.
+The best buys are those that work for a variety of different occasions and those that you know you can rely on day-to-day regardless of how you’re feeling.
 Why wouldn’t we all want our wardrobes filled with stylish, functional pieces we can wear again and again rather than one-offs?

 Rent a gown